jackhannah95/smr-training/README.md

 To open the project in the RStudio server, click File -> Open Project -> navigate to the folder where the project is saved -> open the `SMR-Training.Rproj` file.

-Note that a sub-folder named `output` needs to be created manually after the repository has been downloaded, as the confidential data contained within it cannot be stored on GitHub.

 ### RStudio Projects